VS

 Felicity in 'Poor Things' win rate: 35.3%

-The top spot currently belongs to Sue in 'The Substance.'
-You can see how she stacks up against others on the GOAT List.
+Right now, the top contender is Sue in 'The Substance.'
+You can see how she stacks up against other performances on the GOAT List.